test-zeus-ai/testzeus-hercules/CONTRIBUTING.md

-# How to develop on this project
+# How to contribute to this project

-hercules welcomes contributions from the community.
+Hercules is a project from the community and for the community.
+So we welcome all kinds of contributions:
+- Technical contributions: Review the instructions below and feel free to open a PR.
+- Want to start small?
+No problem.
+Contribute to documentation, build a tool, recreate a bug.
+We all started in one of these places.
+- Organize a local meetup, talk to people, or answer a question: The power lies in your hands. 💪

 **You need PYTHON3!**

-This instructions are for linux base systems.
+These instructions are for linux base systems.
 (Linux, MacOS, BSD, etc.)
 ## Setting up your own fork of this repo.

 - On github interface click on `Fork` button.